katerinaksystra/pameas-rules/README.md

 ```
 In this definition:

-Evacuation_Phase_i_Start_event, i = 1, … , 8 \in SET_of_Defined_Events, which is a set of predefined events that when detected change the state of the system
+*Evacuation_Phase_i_Start_event, i = 1, … , 8 \in SET_of_Defined_Events*, which is a set of predefined events that when detected change the state of the system

-Evacuation_Phase_i_Start_event, i = 1, … , 8 denote the start events of the eight evacuation phases
+*Evacuation_Phase_i_Start_event, i = 1, … , 8* denote the start events of the eight evacuation phases

-t is a constant of type Task
+*t* is a constant of type *Task*

-getEvacuationTask: S -> Task is a function that takes as input a state of the system and returns the evacuation process task of that state
+*getEvacuationTask: S -> Task* is a function that takes as input a state of the system and returns the evacuation process task of that state

-getType: Task -> tType is a function that takes as input an element of type Task and returns his type, an element of the set {“Messaging”, “NoMessaging”}
+*getType: Task -> tType* is a function that takes as input an element of type Task and returns his type, an element of the set {“Messaging”, “NoMessaging”}

-ComposeMessageObject: Task -> MessageObject is a function that takes as input an element of type Task and composes the message object of this task
+*ComposeMessageObject: Task -> MessageObject* is a function that takes as input an element of type Task and composes the message object of this task
 m is a constant of type MessageObject

-SetMessageType: MessageObject Messagetype-> MessageObject is a function that takes as input an element of type MessageObject and an element of the set {“Alert”, “Warning”, “Notifications”, "Feedback message", "Communication Session"} and creates the message type of the message object
+*SetMessageType: MessageObject Messagetype-> MessageObject* is a function that takes as input an element of type MessageObject and an element of the set {“Alert”, “Warning”, “Notifications”, "Feedback message", "Communication Session"} and creates the message type of the message object

-SetMessageSender: MessageObject MessageSender->MessageObject  is a function that takes as input an element of type MessageObject and an element of the set {“Crew”, “Evacuation Coordinator”, "PaMEAS"} and creates the message sender of the message object
+*SetMessageSender: MessageObject MessageSender -> MessageObject*  is a function that takes as input an element of type MessageObject and an element of the set {“Crew”, “Evacuation Coordinator”, "PaMEAS"} and creates the message sender of the message object

-SetMessageAudience: MessageObject MessageAudience-> MessageObject  is a function that takes as input an element of type MessageObject and an element of the set {“Crew”, “Passengers”, "Crew Managers", "Evacuation Coordinator", "PaMEAS"} and creates the audience of the message object
+*SetMessageAudience: MessageObject MessageAudience -> MessageObject*  is a function that takes as input an element of type MessageObject and an element of the set {“Crew”, “Passengers”, "Crew Managers", "Evacuation Coordinator", "PaMEAS"} and creates the audience of the message object

-SetMessageLayout: MessageObject MessageLayout->MessageObject  is a function that takes as input an element of type MessageObject and an element of the set {“text", "visual", "voice", "vibration", video”} and creates the layout of the message object
+*SetMessageLayout: MessageObject MessageLayout -> MessageObject* is a function that takes as input an element of type MessageObject and an element of the set {“text", "visual", "voice", "vibration", video”} and creates the layout of the message object

-SetMessageChannel: MessageObject MessageChannel -> MessageObject  is a function that takes as input an element of type MessageObject and an element of the set {“Task Management Service”, “Evacuation Management Service”} and creates the delivery channel of the message object
+*SetMessageChannel: MessageObject MessageChannel -> MessageObject*  is a function that takes as input an element of type MessageObject and an element of the set {“Task Management Service”, “Evacuation Management Service”} and creates the delivery channel of the message object

-SetMessageBody: Person MessageObject MessageBody->MessageObject is a function that takes as input a person, a message object and a message body and creates the message body of the message object addressed to that person
+*SetMessageBody: Person MessageObject MessageBody -> MessageObject* is a function that takes as input a person, a message object and a message body and creates the message body of the message object addressed to that person

-SetMessageFile: Person MessageObject File-> MessageObject is a function that takes as input a person, a message object and a file and includes it to the message object addressed to that person
+*SetMessageFile: Person MessageObject File -> MessageObject* is a function that takes as input a person, a message object and a file and includes it to the message object addressed to that person

-Empty is a constant denoting an empty message body
+*Empty* is a constant denoting an empty message body.

-None is a constant denoting that there is no auxiliary file included it in the message object
+*None* is a constant denoting that there is no auxiliary file included it in the message object.

 The Message object composition ruleset essentially checks in which evacuation phase the system is (event) and based on the evacuation process task that needs to be executed (condition) composes the message objects of the task (action).
 The message object of each evacuation task contains the basic characteristics of the messages (type, sender, audience, layout and delivery channel) that will be disseminated during this evacuation task.
 The body of the message object and any additional files it may contain will be defined based on the recipients’ personalised profiles and the evacuation process task.

 The fourth rule family is defined as follows:

-Definition 4 (RF4).
-Assume a system state S and a detected event by the system E. RuleFamily_3(S, E) consists of two rule sets of Event Condition Action (ECA) rules of the form ON event IF condition THEN DO action, defined as follows;
+**Definition 4 (RF4).** *Assume a system state S and a detected event by the system E. RuleFamily_3(S, E) consists of two rule sets of Event Condition Action (ECA) rules of the form ON event IF condition THEN DO action, defined as follows;*

-Definition 4.1 (RS4.1 - Passenger Message creation ruleset): The Passenger Message creation ECA ruleset is defined as:
+**Definition 4.1 (RS4.1 - Passenger Message creation ruleset):** *The Passenger Message creation ECA ruleset is defined as:*
 ```
 ECA(
 ON(Message_Object_Composition_Completed)